 - Customizing your child’s instruction is easy with Time4Learning.
 You can select different grade levels for different subjects and skip lessons that are not compatible with your worldview.

-- Supplemental resources Time4Languages, and Time4Writing are also available for an additional fee.
+- Foreign language lessons through Time4Languages is also available for an additional fee.

 - The very popular game-based math fact fluency program Time4MathFacts is included within your Time4Learning subscription.